 Rent prices have increased in San Antonio over the last month.
 But how have the surrounding areas fared when it comes to the recent volatility in apartment prices?
-Rent prices in 3 of the San Antonio suburbs increased last month.
-On the other hand, 4 local areas experienced a decrease in the price of a one-bedroom apartment.
+Rent prices in 1 of the San Antonio suburb increased last month.
+On the other hand, 6 local areas experienced a decrease in the price of a one-bedroom apartment.

 More key findings include:

-Rent decreased in New Braunfels, TX, Boerne, TX, Converse, TX, Universal City, TX.
+Rent decreased in Boerne, TX, New Braunfels, TX, Castle Hills, TX, Universal City, TX, Converse, TX, Balcones Heights, TX.

 The price for a San Antonio one-bedroom apartment remains vastly more affordable than four of the largest cities in the United States — New York City, Washington, D.C.
 San Francisco and Los Angeles.
 And pricing compares quite similarly to nearby Midwest cities.

 For more information about San Antonio and surrounding area rent prices, take a look at the complete data set below.